 Step 8: Follow-Up and Monitoring

 8.1.
-Implement the Decision: Ensure that the recommended actions are carried out.
+Implement the Decision: Make sure that the recommended actions are carried out.

 8.2.
-Follow-up with the Complainant: Keep in touch with the complainant to monitor their well-being and ensure there is no retaliation.
+Follow-up with the Complainant: Additionally, keep in touch with the complainant to monitor their well-being and ensure there is no retaliation.

 8.3.
-Periodic Review: Continuously review the effectiveness of the committee’s actions and make any necessary adjustments.
+Periodic Review: Further, review the effectiveness of the committee’s actions and make any necessary adjustments.

 Step 9: Documentation and Compliance